apollographql/specs/link/v1.0/link-v1.0.md

 Such fields are *unresolvable*.
 Consumers MAY attempt to serve schemas with unresolvable fields.
 Depending on the needs of the consumer, unresolvable fields MAY be removed from the schema prior to serving, or they MAY produce runtime errors if a query attempts to resolve them.
 Consumers MAY implement stricter policies, wholly refusing to serve schemas with unresolvable fields, or even refusing to serve schemas with any unsupported EXECUTION schemas, even if those schemas are never used in the schema.

-# Appendix: Validations & Algorithms
+# Validations & Algorithms

-## Construct the document's scope
+## Constructing the document's scope

 Visit every {@link} and {@id} within the document to construct the document's scope.